In this post, I share how I got over my own mindset blocks that had me stuck.

 Were you offered a promotion of your dreams, but consider not taking it because the travel will permanently damage your kids?
 Has any man ever in the history of mankind ever had that thought?!
 Take the freaking promotion, hire a wonderful babysitter to help you out, get a housekeeper for crying out loud, and show your kids — and the world! — how shit is done.

-Living your greatest potential is the best gift any mother can give her children and the world.
+Living your greatest potential is the best gift any mother can give her children.

 3. Don’t make money decisions ‘as a single mom’